ersegun/CarRentalSystem/README.md

 # Car Rental System

-A simple and clean architecture .NET 8.0 REST API for managing car rentals with automatic price calculation.
+A simple car rental application with price calculation on .NET 8

 ## Features